rafifrzd/E-Commerce-Business-Analysis-SQL/README.md

 ## **Stage 3: Summary**

-* From Annual Revenue analysis, it is concluded that Olist revenue were increasing from 2016 to 2018, with top selling products including Health Beauty, Bed Bath Table, and Watches Gifts.
-Olist can potentially increase revenue and awareness by creating relevant campaign theme related to the category of top selling products (example: Beauty is You, etc).
+* From Annual Revenue analysis, it is concluded that **Olist revenue were increasing from 2016 to 2018, with top selling products including Health Beauty, Bed Bath Table, and Watches Gifts**.
+Olist can potentially **increase revenue and awareness by creating relevant campaign theme** related to the category of top selling products (example: Beauty is You, etc).
-* Cancelled Order analysis reveals that most order are cancelled because of cancellation by customer and courier issue.
-Olist need to adress high cancellation by customers by deep diving into other data (click-through rate, etc.), and implement penalty system for couriers with order cancelled.
+* Cancelled Order analysis reveals that **most order are cancelled because of cancellation by customer and courier issue**.
+Olist need to adress high cancellation by customers by deep diving into other data (click-through rate, etc.), and **implement penalty system for couriers with order cancelled**.
-* From Annual Average Order Value analysis, average order value continued to decrease.
-To increase Average Order Value, Olist can implement bundling scheme for top bundled products (Bed Bath Table + Furniture Decor, Baby + Toys, Health Beauty + Perfumery, etc).
+* From Annual Average Order Value analysis, **average order value continued to decrease**.
+To increase Average Order Value, Olist can **implement bundling scheme for top bundled products (Bed Bath Table + Furniture Decor, Baby + Toys, Health Beauty + Perfumery, etc)**.
-* Customer Lifetime Value decreases from 2017 to 2018.
+* **Customer Lifetime Value decreases from 2017 to 2018**.
 Relevant things to increase CLV include offering bundling scheme, create relationship-building activities, and provide discounts.